zecure/shadowd_packaging/docker/compose/README.md

 You need this user account to log in to the web interface.
 The e-mail address is optional.

-For more information about other commands check out the [docker-compose manual](https://docs.docker.com/compose/).
+For more information about other commands check out the [Docker Compose manual](https://docs.docker.com/compose/).

 ### Configuration